Newcastle United to get closer look at transfer target this weekend in Sela Cup

-Newcastle United & Liverpool transfer target set to arrive at St James’ Park
+Liverpool & Newcastle United target spotted at St James’ Park - transfer decision already made

 Nice midfielder Khephren Thuram is on Tyneside to take part in the inaugural Sela Cup at St James’ Park this weekend.
 The Ligue 1 side will be joined by La Liga outfit Villarreal, Fiorentina from Serie A and Newcastle.